 The emissions categories defined by the Scope 3 Standard are designed to be mutually exclusive such that for a given company there is no double counting of emissions between categories.
 However, for BHP (in common with other producers of raw materials) there is a degree of overlap in reporting boundaries due to our involvement at multiple points in the lifecycle of the commodities we produce and consume.
 The most significant example of this relates to emissions from the processing of our iron ore to steel, reported under the Processing of sold products emissions category.
 Steel production also consumes metallurgical coal as an input, a portion of which is produced by us.
 For reporting purposes, we account separately for scope 3 emissions from the use of our metallurgical coal with all other fossil fuels under the Use of sold products category.
 This means that a portion of metallurgical coal emissions are accounted for under two categories.
-This double counting necessarily inflates the total scope 3 emissions we report.
 Further examples of overlapping calculation boundaries are noted below for individual emissions categories.

-This double counting of emissions in the current scope 3 inventory for our business is an expected outcome of emissions reporting between the different scopes and categories as applied in practice to a producer of raw materials.
-While not detracting from the overall value of the scope 3 emissions disclosure for our business, it does mean that care should be taken when using the reported figure for total scope 3 emissions in our value chain (for example to benchmark our emissions performance against others within the sector) - and it may be more useful to consider each emissions source separately.
+This double counting of emissions in the current scope 3 inventory for our business is an expected outcome of emissions reporting between the different scopes and categories as applied in practice to a producer of raw materials, and is not considered to detract from the overall value of the scope 3 emissions disclosure for our business.
+However, this double counting means that the emissions reported under each category should not be added up, as to do so would give an inflated total figure.
+For this reason we do note report a total scope 3 emissions figure.

-In general, we take a 'conservative' approach to calculating scope 3 emissions for each category (as noted below for individual emissions categories), which results in overreporting, rather than under-reporting, of the total scope 3 emissions figure.
+In general, we take a 'conservative' approach to calculating scope 3 emissions for each category (as noted below for individual emissions categories), which results in over-reporting, rather than under-reporting, of the total scope 3 emissions figure.
 This is the case for our approach to the double counting of emissions; selection of emissions factors; and assumptions about product processing routes and end uses.

-FY2018 scope 3 emissions inventory
+FY2019 scope 3 emissions inventory